Planned giving ensures that the college will continue to:

 Changing the beneficiary on your life insurance policy

 Contact your insurer and request a change of beneficiary form.
 Fill out the form accurately and completely, naming Montreal Diocesan Theological College as one of the beneficiaries.
 You will likely be asked for the charitable organisation number.
-If you would like to leave gift in this way, please contact us for further information.
+If you would like to leave a gift in this way, please contact us for further information.
 There are several other ways you can have a charity benefit from your life insurance policy such as re-assigning ownership of the policy, or directing dividends to a charity.
 You can also acquire a new policy, naming Montreal Diocesan Theological College as the owner and beneficiary.

 RRSPs and RRIFs